yongjinjiang/MySQL_Sakila_Project/README.md

 ## About
-   - This is the personal project for unit 10(SQL) of [Data Visualization and Analytics](https://bootcamp.umn.edu/data/landing%20full/).
+   - This is the personal project for unit 10(SQL) of [Data Visualization and Analytics](https://bootcamp.umn.edu/data/landing%20full/) (graded A).
    - Efficiently get useful information through MySQL Queries from the database Sakila, a standard schema that can be used for examples in books, tutorials, articles, etc. For more information of the project, refer to the original text of the assignment [here](#the-original-text-of-the-homework-assignment).